-Charles Silsby (Board Vice President) is Director of Specialized Housing Inc., and serves on the board of the Massachusetts Association of Community Residences for Independent Living.
-His extensive experience includes work with Maine’s disabled and at-risk youth populations—where he supervised and trained staff, performed clinical assessments, developed treatment plans, and facilitated individual, group and family counseling sessions.
-Chuck holds a Bachelor’s degree in Psychology and a Master’s degree in Social Work, both from the University of Maine.
+Charles Silsby (Vice President) is director of Specialized Housing Inc., and serves on the board of the Massachusetts Association of Community Residences for Independent Living.
+His extensive experience includes work with Maine’s disabled and at-risk youth populations, where he supervised and trained staff, performed clinical assessments, developed treatment plans, and facilitated individual, group and family counseling sessions.
+Chuck holds a Bachelor of Science degree in Psychology and a Master of Social Work degree, both from the University of Maine.

-Harold Fortna (Board Treasurer) is an Electrical Engineer with significant management experience, as well as expertise in developing funding and business development proposals.
-A graduate of Auburn University, Hal is the Treasurer of his local National Alliance on Mental Illness affiliate, and board chair for the Universalist Unitarian Church of Haverhill.
+Harold (‘Hal’) Fortna (Treasurer) is an electrical engineer with significant management experience, as well as expertise in developing funding and business development proposals.
+A graduate of Auburn University, Hal is the treasurer of the local affiliate of the National Alliance on Mental Illness, and board chair for the Universalist Unitarian Church of Haverhill.

-Larry Heimlich has been a business growth and development catalyst for more than 25 years—helping companies advance their software, hardware and business services.
+Larry Heimlich (Clerk) has been a business growth and development catalyst for more than 25 years, helping companies advance their software, hardware and business services.
 His product experiences range from artificial hearts and medical devices to HR software and employee insurance and benefits.
-An invited speaker at industry meetings, and author of numerous articles and white papers, he holds a Bachelor’s degree in Electrical Engineering, a Master’s degree in Bioengineering, and a Master of Business Administration degree.
-Larry is also a board member of the Carroll Center for the Blind and a trustee at Temple Emanuel, both in Newton, MA.
+An invited speaker at industry meetings, and author of numerous articles and white papers, he holds a Bachelor of Science degree in Electrical Engineering, a Master of Science degree in Bioengineering, and a Master of Business Administration.
+Larry is also a board member of the Carroll Center for the Blind, and a trustee at Temple Emanuel, both in Newton, MA.